Koops0/Aero-Copilot/README.md

 4. Install the packages that are going to be used in the project.
 5. Configure AWS services and environmental variables.

-You can now create an account and import a PDF to Aero CoPilot
+You can now create an account and import a PDF to Aero Copilot.

 ## User Guide